hjylewis/babel-plugin-inline-i18n-messages/README.md

 ## API

 ### `addMessages`
 A client-side module that exports a named function called `addMessages`.
 This function should accept an array of id and message arrays and inject them into your i18n tooling.
 This function will be dependent on your client-side i18n tooling.
-You'll add the the path to this module as the `addMessagesSource` option in the [plugin configuration](#Options).
+You'll add the path to this module as the `addMessagesSource` option in the [plugin configuration](#Options).

 Example:
 ```js